André Andrejew: France, Great Britain, Czechoslovakia: 1933-1940

 Immediately after Hitler took power in Germany in 1933, Andrejew as several other Russian artists living in Berlin left for Paris.
-At first he worked with the directors who also left Germany (Fedor Ozep, Alexis Granowsky, G. W. Pabst), but later with the most successful French filmmakers of the time, working on art direction of numerous film productions in France, England, and Czechoslovakia.
+At first, he worked with the directors who also left Germany (Fedor Ozep, Alexis Granowsky, G. W. Pabst), but later with the most successful French filmmakers of the time, working on art direction of numerous film productions in France, England, and Czechoslovakia.

 In collaboration with Pimenoff, Andrejew art directed 'Les Yeux Noirs'.
 Following this came sumptuous sets for 'Les Nuits Moscovites' and 'Myerling'.
 His sets for Duvivier's 'Golem' made in Prague were remarkable, the camera reproducing the artist's original designs very faithfully.
 Toeplitz brought Andrejew to England in 1937 to make 'The Dictator', and he stayed on to make 'Whom the Gods Love' for Basil Dean.
 Both these films were set against lavish eighteenth century backgrounds on which he was so much at home(...)Until 1937 he was associated with many productions for London Films but returned to his chateau in France in 1938.

 Just before the World War II, Andrejew was active in France making decors for two films with Pabst and several other films with L'Herbier, Ozep, Pottier, Lacombe and Mirande.

 War years in France: 1940-1944

 When Germany invaded France in May 1940 and the Vichy regime was established, German producer Alfred Greven and his firm Continental Films continued to produce French films.
-These films were shown in cinemas in France and other occupied by Germany countries, where cinema had to be kept alive while it has been seen by the Nazi regime, as an important propaganda tool.
+These films were shown in cinemas in France and other occupied by Germany countries, where cinema was seen by the Nazi regime as an important propaganda tool.
 Several directors left France escaping the Nazis as Luis Buñuel and Jean Renoir, but the directors who stayed in France like Marcel Carné, Jean Cocteau, Sacha Guitry continued to make films and André Andrejew continued to design and build film décors.
 These French films had nothing to do with the occupiers ideology.
 Their default was to pretend normality, while Europe suffered under the Nazi German occupation.